amandaleee/portfolio-winter-2016/_portfolio/dreamlab.md

 ## Conclusion

 Since then, the DreamLab project has been tabled for the time being.
-I'm proud of the CSS animations though.
+The landing page still exists to collect user info until the company is ready to move forward.